telefonicaid/command-shell-lib/README.md

 * **signature**: that is, the parameters the command will receive.
 In this current version, commands have to have a fixed number of parameters.
 This parameters will be checked upon command execution, and the command will fail if the number does not match the signature.
 * **description** of the command: that will be used to autogenerate the help message for each command.
 * **handler**: the name of the function that will handle the command execution.
 Whenever a this particular command is executed witht the adecuate number of parameters, the handler will be called, passing an array of parameters with the values used in the command execution.
+* **asynchronous**: indicates that the handler receives and honours a Node.js convention callback.
+This callback will only be used while in stress test mode; in other modes, an empty callback will be called instead.

 ### Other functions